On this page

 Election returns

-• Each return must be lodged within 5 days of the end of the reporting period.
+Returns for each of these periods must be lodged within 5 days of the end of the period.

 Information required